Accessible for Everyone - What the BFSG Means for Your Online Shop

 Conclusion

-The BFSG is more than a legal obligation - it’s an opportunity for future-oriented, inclusive online stores.
-Taking action early means long-term benefits - legally, financially, and socially.
+The BFSG is more than a legal obligation.
+It’s a real opportunity for forward-ready, inclusive online stores.
+Acting early brings long-term benefits - legally, financially, and socially.
+Quick fixes like accessibility overlays may seem tempting, but real accessibility requires thoughtful implementation in the code and an understanding of all users’ needs.